DogcraftNet/DogcraftPlugins/Dogcraft-Claims.md

 - **Proximity warnings** — Alerts players and staff when a new claim is created too close to an existing one.
 - **Tiered staff bypass** — Container tier for inspecting grief reports, Owner tier for full access.
 Resets on login.
 - **Claim visualization** — Gold block corners and glowstone edges shown via block packets when holding the inspection or claim tool.
-- **Per-player preferences** — `/claimprefs` chat menu lets each player set tri-state defaults for claim flags (PvP off by default, fire-spread off by default, etc.) and an auto-lock toggle that locks every lockable block they place.
+- **Per-player preferences** — `/claimprefs` chat menu lets each player set tri-state defaults for claim flags (PvP off by default, fire-spread off by default, etc.), an auto-lock toggle that locks every lockable block they place, and notification controls (hide claim enter/leave alerts, or enable owner alerts when players enter/leave your claims).
 Preferences are network-wide.
 - **Auto-updating configs** — New config options and messages are merged into your on-disk files on startup; obsolete keys are flagged but preserved.
 - **Plugin API** — Other plugins can query claim state, trust, and flags via a reflection-friendly API.
 No hard dependency required.
 - **Tamed mob protection** — Tamed pets and mounts (horses, wolves, cats, etc.) are protected from damage and interaction by anyone except the tamer; tamers can interact with their own pets in any claim; ownership can be transferred via `/transferpet`.